Hrit52/Product-sales-analysis-MySQL/README.md

 GROUP BY for segment-wise breakdown (e.g., by category or region) ORDER BY to rank top-selling products and high-revenue regions Date functions to analyze trends over months or quarters

+# key insights
+Top-selling product categories and their contribution to revenue Monthly and quarterly sales trends
+High-performing regions and customer segments
+Customer purchase behavior and average order value